 Stretching and maintaining your flexibility are important parts of any exercise regimen, and stretching your upper body is just as important as stretching your lower body and legs.
 Upper body stretches can help prevent and relieve pain from back injuries, while keeping your spine in alignment.
 Try these five stretches to target several areas of your upper body.

-Five Upper Body Stretches
+Seven Upper Body Stretches

 This stretch will help to open your chest, stretching your front, shoulders and upper arms at once.